bohendo/blog-content/productivity/getting-things-done.md

 It's often a poor use of time to maintain an item-by-item internal organization for a list (i.e. ordering by priority or size).
 Categories can be useful for large lists (especially the context categories in the actions list) but anything more involved than that should be avoided.

-Some items (magazines to read, emails to respond to) can act as their own reminder and therefore do not need to be recorded on you action list.
+Some items (magazines to read, emails to respond to) can act as their own reminder and therefore do not need to be recorded on you actions list.
 No need to list the emails you need to respond to when you can just look at your inbox.

-### Putting it into practice:
+### Personal Experience

-For several years now, I've use a simple text editor to manage someday & action lists stored as markdown files.
+For several years now, I've use a simple text editor to manage someday & actions lists stored as markdown files.
 I sort my actions as lists under project headings instead of contexts bc so many of my projects happen in the context of me sitting in front of my computer.
 By using project names as the headings, I also have an easily scannable list of projects I'm working on in the same place as their related actions.
 My computer's `Documents` folder contains subfolders with details/resources/code for all the projects I'm working on.

 I don't maintain a calendar or waiting-for list because I rarely have requests or time-sensitive obligations to keep track of.
 When I do, I'll sometimes add "Due Friday" or "Waiting For" projects to my actions list & track them there.
 This works out nicely for me because this way my actions list becomes the one & only thing I need to review every day to feel like I have a handle on everything.

 ## Step 4: Reflect

-### Daily Review:
+### Daily Review

 - Process in-tray
 - Review calendar and actions list

 ### Keystone Habit 4: Weekly Review

 - Capture, clarify, and organize everything that escaped your in-tray during the past week
 - Review and update your calendar, actions list, projects list, someday/maybe list, and your waiting for list.
 - Your projects list should be at the heart of your weekly review.
 Review it and remove any that are complete.
 Review your someday/maybe list and horizon 3/4/5 materials to see if there are any new projects you want to embark upon.
 - It is recommended that you set aside the last hour of your Friday workday for this.
 The workweek will still be fresh in your memory and it will allow you to enter the weekend feeling in control.

 "When you make plans ahead of time and decide what actions will be carried out in which contexts, the proper behavior is nearly automatically enacted instead of being drawn from your limited reserve of willpower." - David Allen

+### Personal Experience

+I don't always do weekly reviews, but when I do, I just skim my someday & actions lists and move items between them where my actions list is roughly what I want to get done in the upcoming week.
+My someday list is sorted the same way as my actions list so it's easy to skim the headers & see the list of projects I might work on someday.
+Some projects exist in both actions & someday lists if it has some actions that I'll do soon & some I might not.

 ## Step 5: Engage

-This is where the context categories of your action list shine.
+This is where the context categories of your actions list shine.
 When you're in your office with an hour to spare before your next meeting, it is easy to browse your "in office" context for an action that you can complete during that hour.
 When you're leaving to get groceries, it's easy to browse your errands for any other stops you can make on the way.
 When Jack stops in to say hi, it's easy to glance at your agenda for Jack and see that you wanted to ask him for a gym recommendation.

 This part of the GTD system is purposefully left unstructured.
 Setting an elaborate plan ahead of time is useless when a crisis at the beginning of your day completely changes your priorities.
-Keeping the hard landscape of your calendar in mind while you fill in the gaps from your action list ensures that you will always have something valuable to spend your time on.
+Keeping the hard landscape of your calendar in mind while you fill in the gaps from your actions list ensures that you will always have something valuable to spend your time on.

 ## Summary

 - *Capture absolutely everything that's on your mind*
 - *For everything that you capture, find and record a specific answer to the question: "What is the next action?"*
 - *If the next action will take less than two minutes to complete, do it immediately.*
 - Store all time dependent actions in a single calendar
- - Store all time independent actions in a single action list that's separated into contexts
+- Store all time independent actions in a single actions list that's separated into contexts
 - Maintain a list of projects, someday/maybe items, and items you're waiting for.
 - Maintain a general reference and project folder where you can quickly store and retrieve files.
 - *Review and update this system every week.*

 You will start to gain the full benefit of the GTD system once the above fundamentals become habits.
 Once you reach this point, you will be able to handle crises by spending extra time reflecting on your priorities and actions rather than "taking a break" from the system, going into panic mode, and focusing solely on in-the-moment actions.
 As you get more familiar with the system, you will integrate it more deeply into your life and custom fit it to suit your unique situation.